 Instead, a growing number of healthcare institutions are making use of a hybrid solution: Some data are stored in the Cloud, while other data don’t leave the physical premise.
-It is a first step that allows the pharmaceutical industry to open up more to Cloud solutiwons in coming years.
+It is a first step that allows the pharmaceutical industry to open up more to Cloud solutions in the coming years.

 “The challenge will be to offer the latest Cloud solutions while keeping them validated at the same time,” Filip Heitbrink explains, ”Because software needs to evolve, but the validation should keep pace with the upgrades that are pushed continuously.
-QbD Software is now developing some solutions to tackle this.”
+Scilife is now developing some solutions to tackle this.”

 Healthcare Isn’t Truly Mobile (Yet)